bharsch/Refinitiv-Data-Download/README.md

 ### Step 4: Export data as XLSX file.

 You can export the data in wide format (Data fields are sheets and constituents are column names) using the function ```exportTimeSeriesDataAsXLSX()```.
 It takes as arguments the pandas data frame returned by the ```getIndexTimeSeries()``` function, a dictionary containing the names of the value columns you want to export as well as the names of their respective Excel sheets.
-Finally, you need to specify the output file name.
+Furthermore, you need to specify the output file name.
+Finally, you need to indicate if you would like a sheet in the excel file that contains the company RICs and the respective company common names.

 ```
 value_column_dictionary = {